AviTewari/Lake-Ice-Monitoring/README.md

 There are two main data sources for this project: Sentinel-2 satellite images and Canadian Regional Ice Charts.
 These were used to generate images and masks, respectively.

+## 1.1 Sentinel-2

+The Sentinel-2 mission is made up of a pair of satellites that image the globe roughly every 5 days.
+They capture 12 optical bands including the visible spectrum.
+Bands 3, 4, and 8 were used for this project, representing near infra-red, red and green wavelengths.
+Sentinelhub provides a python API for acquiring Sentinel-2 images.

+## 1.2 Canadian Regional Ice Charts

+Canadian Regional Ice Charts show geospatial sea ice concentrations for ship safety and environmental monitoring.
+They are produced weekly on Mondays by the Canadian Ice Service for five large regions:

+- Hudson Bay
+- Western Arctic
+- Eastern Arctic
+- Eastern Coast
+- Great Lakes